What do facility managers need to know about switching commercial security providers in 2026?

 How to position against the incumbent

-Never lead with attacks on the incumbent.
-Facility managers chose the incumbent and will defend that choice until they don't.
-Lead with operational specifics — patrol frequency past their address, response time from your nearest deployed unit, the guard who already works the neighbouring site and would extend coverage.
+Honest take: never lead with attacks on the incumbent.
+I see operators make this mistake constantly, and it kills the meeting.
+Facility managers chose the incumbent and will defend that choice until they do not.
+Lead with operational specifics instead.
+Patrol frequency past their address, response time from your nearest deployed unit, the guard who already works the neighbouring site and would extend coverage.

 Bring incident-response data.
 If you can show median response times under 8 minutes across the precinct because you already operate three sites within walking distance, that data point closes meetings.